cesarfelip3/icase/README.md

 5. CakePHP - core.php - if (debug == 0) model will never refreshed, if debug > 0 will refresh...
 6. Media - Now ccompatiable with master branch, so we can upgrade master to version 0.1 too!

-DON'T PULL ON SERVER - NEED CHANGE IMAGES AND DB......

 7. Order - Shipment Track
 8. Email History - Order
 9. Order - Delete